 Rock paper scissors, jokenpô among other designations.
-Who has never found himself settling a dispute with this match.
-We see it in movies, series, anime and cartoons, and best of all, it's very normal.
+Who has never found themselves resolving a dispute with this game?
+We see this in movies, series, anime, and cartoons, and the best part is that it is very normal.

 It's such a well-known joke that we don't even ask where it came from? what does it mean?, if there is any similar?
 Questions like these that don't even cross our minds, but we're going to give the answers here.